Franco-Nevada Corporation

 FNV

-Franco-Nevada is a unique gold-focused royalty and streaming company in the mining finance industry.
+FNV is a precious metals streaming and royalty company operating in the mining sector.

-It provides upfront capital to mining operators in exchange for the right to purchase a percentage of future metal production or revenue at a reduced cost, creating a diversified, low-risk portfolio without operational mines.
+It is a financial intermediary that provides upfront funding to miners in exchange for the right to purchase future metal production at reduced prices.

 Analyzed by Rockflow Bobby Quantitative Model ✓ Updated Daily